neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.server.level.ServerLevel`
     - `updateNeighboursOnBlockSet` - Updates the neighbors of the current position.
 If the blocks are not the same (not including their properties), then `BlockState#affectNeighborsAfterRemoval` is called.
     - `waitForChunkAndEntities` - Adds a task that causes the server to wait until entities are loaded in the provided chunk range.
+- `net.minecraft.sources.SoundSource#UI` - Sounds that come from some user interface.
 - `net.minecraft.stats`
     - `RecipeBookSettings#MAP_CODEC`
     - `ServerRecipeBook#pack`, `loadUntrusted`, `$Packed` - Handles encoding and decoding the data of the recipe book.